MaDTiA/PHP-Torrent-Tracker/README.md

 12/07/2024 01:55 Added new function for return download link if file already exist.
 This will also prevent duplicate.<br>
 12/07/2024 15:55 Released a fix for the upload function.<br>
 12/09/2024 16:42 Update released, webseed feature is now available on stored torrent.<br>
-22/01/2025 13:37 New gui released, search bar fixed ( terms are now retained across multiple pages results ), ads removed totally, popup removed, contact form added, mobile responsive layout updated.
-I wish to thanks everybody for supporting, trusting and using my torrent tracker.<br>
+22/01/2025 13:37 The new GUI has been released!
+The search bar now retains search terms across multiple pages of results.
+All ads have been completely removed, popups have been eliminated, a contact form has been added, and the mobile responsive layout has been updated.
+I want to sincerely thank everyone for supporting, trusting, and using my torrent tracker.br>
-23/01/2025 18:00 File list show button added, dynamic title generation fixed, link preview with title and logo for various platform such Facebook, Whatsapp, Instagram, Discord and Telegram has been added as feature.<br>
+23/01/2025 18:00 A "Show File List" button has been added.
+Dynamic title generation has been fixed.
+Link previews with titles and logos for various platforms such as Facebook, WhatsApp, Instagram, Discord, and Telegram have been introduced as a new feature.<br>